rouvinerh/tp/docs/UserGuide.md

 ![Viewing Prediction](img/output/viewing_prediction.png)

-> ⚠️ PulsePilot does not impose any minimum or maximum length requirements for menstrual cycles, as underlying medical conditions can cause variations in cycle lengths.
+> ⚠️ PulsePilot **does not** impose minimum or maximum length requirements for menstrual cycles, as underlying medical conditions can cause variations in cycle lengths.
 > PulsePilot will only **notify** you if your cycle length is beyond the healthy range of **2 - 7 days**.

 ###### [Back to table of contents](#table-of-contents)